j96w/DenseFusion/README.md

 ## Requirements

-* Python 2.7/3.5/3.6 (If you want use Python2.7 to run this repo, please rebuild the `lib/knn/` (with PyTorch 0.4.1).)
+* Python 2.7/3.5/3.6 (If you want to use Python2.7 to run this repo, please rebuild the `lib/knn/` (with PyTorch 0.4.1).)
 * [PyTorch 0.4.1](https://pytorch.org/)
 * PIL
 * scipy